rize-network/app-studio/docs/Hooks.md

 };
 ```

-In this example, "MyComponent mounted" will be logged to the console when `MyComponent` first mounts.
+When `MyComponent` is mounted, "MyComponent mounted" will be logged to the console.

 ---

 ## 2. useResponsive

-The `useResponsive` hook is used for making components responsive to different screen sizes and devices.
-It leverages the library's responsive context to obtain relevant values like breakpoints and media queries and provides utility functions for checking the current screen size and device.
+The `useResponsive` hook makes it easier to build responsive components.
+It leverages the library’s responsive context to obtain breakpoints, media queries, and offers utility functions for checking the current screen size and device type.

 ### Syntax